N-Pratik/Line_Following_Robot/README.md

 > Refer [this link](https://www.google.com/) for working of the sensors.

 ### Output:
 The sensors return a value denoting whether the IR rays are reflected back.The sensors can give both `digital` and `pwm` outputs.
-In case of arduino using `digitalRead()` gives the value `0` and `1` if an obstacle (or white area in this case) is present.
+In case of arduino, using `digitalRead()` gives the value `1` and `0` if an obstacle (or white area in this case) is present or not respectively.
+Using `analogRead`, however returns a value ranging from `0` to `1024` where `1024` denotes that any IR rays arenot reflected back.

 ## Flow of Power